 In November 2016, the FASB issued ASU No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash (ASU 2016-18).
 ASU 2016-18 requires that a statement of cash flows explain the change during the period in the total of cash, cash equivalents, restricted cash and restricted cash equivalents.
 As a result, the statement of cash flows will no longer present transfers between cash and cash equivalents and restricted cash and restricted cash equivalents.
 When cash, cash equivalents, restricted cash and restricted cash equivalents.
 When cash, cash equivalents, restricted cash and restricted cash equivalents are presented in more than one line item on the balance sheet, the new guidance requires a reconciliation of the totals in the statement of cash flows to the related captions in the balance sheet.
 ASU 2016-18 is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017, with early adoption permitted.
 A retrospective adoption approach is required.
-Houston Electric is currently assessing the impact that this standard will have on its statement of cash flows and disclosures.
+This standard will not have an impact on Houston Electric's financial position, results of operations, and disclosures, but it will have an impact on the presentation of the statement of cash flows.